 ‘The NHS if’ is a collection of essays that explores hypothetical scenarios and their impact on the future of health and care.

 We are asking a small number of experts – some of them members of staff at The King’s Fund and others external experts in their fields – to write short essays that consider ‘what if’ questions about health and care in England.
-We’ll be publishing these essays on this website throughout 2016.

 Our aim is to encourage new thinking and debate about possible future scenarios that could fundamentally change health and care.
 The essays cover three themes: the NHS and society; medicine, data and technology; and how the NHS works.